1 Introduction

 The Gift which consists in procuring entertainment, travel, invitation to events such as conferences or sporting events, or any kind of hospitality, or any similar arrangements.

-The group of senior managers who oversee and control Deribit and affiliated companies.
+The group of senior managers who oversee and control the Deribit group, including the Board of Deribit FZE and the Executive Committee of Sentillia BV, the parent entity of Deribit FZE.

 Gift: